TusharPardhe/XRPL-Airdrop-Farmer-Accounts/README.md

 This repository is a collection of XRPL accounts created to farm airdrops/token rewards or other bad activities.

-Data is stored as a JSON object with key value pair.
+Data is stored in `TokenFarmers.json` file as a JSON object with key value pair.

 For example:
   If farmer account is "r9ExYVBW1RaiVRsTq1ERgA1QLU6j3yb1h" then the entry will be